Kiteryman/Vendor-Analysis-Project/README.md

-### **Project Title: Vendor Performance and Profitability Analysis**
+# Vendor Performance and Profitability Analysis

-#### **1. Project Overview**

-This project provides a data-driven framework for evaluating vendor performance, moving beyond simple sales metrics to focus on true profitability.
-The analysis leverages an inventory database to engineer key performance indicators (KPIs) and employs statistical testing to deliver actionable insights.
-The core finding is that **top-selling vendors are, as a group, statistically more profitable than low-selling vendors**, providing a clear direction for procurement and partnership strategy.

-The project is executed in two distinct phases, encapsulated in two Jupyter Notebooks:
-* `EDA.ipynb`: Handles all data engineering, from raw database tables to a clean, feature-rich analytical dataset.
-* `Vendor Performance Analysis.ipynb`: Conducts the statistical analysis, visualization, and hypothesis testing to derive the final conclusions.
+### 1. Business Problem & Objectives

+Effective inventory and sales management are critical for optimizing profitability.
+This project addresses the need to ensure the company is not incurring losses due to inefficient pricing, poor inventory turnover, or vendor dependency.

+The primary objectives of this analysis are to:
+* Identify underperforming brands that require promotional or pricing adjustments.
+* Determine top vendors contributing to sales and gross profit.
+* Analyze the impact of bulk purchasing on unit costs.
+* Assess inventory turnover to reduce holding costs and improve efficiency.
+* Investigate and statistically validate the profitability variance between high-performing and low-performing vendors.

 ---

-#### **2. Business Objective**

-The primary goal was to answer a critical business question: **"Are our highest-volume vendors also our most profitable?"** Many businesses evaluate vendors primarily on sales volume, but this can be misleading.
-A high-volume vendor might operate on thin margins, while a lower-volume partner could be highly profitable.
-This project was designed to:

-* Create a robust, multi-faceted vendor scoring system using KPIs like profit margin and stock turnover.
-* Statistically validate whether a significant relationship exists between sales volume and profitability.
-* Provide a data-backed strategy for vendor management and selection.

----

-#### **3. Methodology**
+### 2. Methodology

+The project was executed in two main phases using two separate Jupyter Notebooks:

 **Phase 1: Data Engineering & Feature Creation (`EDA.ipynb`)**

-The initial phase focused on transforming raw transactional data into a usable format.

-1.  **Data Aggregation:** The process began by connecting to the `inventory.db` SQLite database.
-Data from multiple tables (`sales`, `purchases`, `begin_inventory`, `end_inventory`) were aggregated to create a single, comprehensive summary table named `vendor_sales_summary`.
-2.  **Feature Engineering:** To enable a deeper analysis, several crucial KPIs were calculated for each vendor:
-    * `GrossProfit`: The absolute profit from sales.
-    * `ProfitMargin`: The core metric, representing gross profit as a percentage of total sales revenue.
-    * `StockTurnover`: The ratio of sales quantity to purchase quantity, measuring inventory efficiency.
-    * `SalesPurchaseratio`: The ratio of sales dollars to purchase dollars.
-3.  **Data Cleaning:** The resulting dataset was cleaned to handle inconsistencies and prepare it for the analysis phase.
+This phase focused on building the foundational dataset for analysis.
+It involved connecting to the `inventory.db` SQLite database, aggregating data from multiple transactional tables (sales, purchases, inventory), and creating a unified `vendor_sales_summary` table.
+Key Performance Indicators (KPIs) were engineered to measure performance, including `GrossProfit`, `ProfitMargin`, `StockTurnover`, and `SalesPurchaseratio`.

-**Phase 2: Statistical Analysis & Results (`Vendor Performance Analysis.ipynb`)**
+**Phase 2: Statistical Analysis & Visualization (`Vendor Performance Analysis.ipynb`)**

-This phase used the cleaned `vendor_sales_summary` table to extract insights.

-1.  **Exploratory Visualization (Histograms & Boxplots):**
-    * **Histograms** were used to visualize the distribution of the newly created KPIs.
-This allowed for an initial understanding of the data's shape and the presence of outliers.
-    * A **Boxplot** of `ProfitMargin` was then generated to clearly visualize the median profitability, its spread across vendors, and to identify vendors with exceptionally high or low performance.

-2.  **Hypothesis Testing:**
+Using the cleaned dataset, this phase focused on deriving insights.
+The analysis involved:
+* **Exploratory Data Analysis:** Using histograms and boxplots to understand the distribution and characteristics of the key metrics.
-    * **Segmentation:** Vendors were segmented into two groups: "top-performing" (top 25% by `TotalSalesDollars`) and "low-performing" (bottom 25% by `TotalSalesDollars`).
+* **Vendor Segmentation:** Classifying vendors into "Top-Performing" (top 25% by sales) and "Low-Performing" (bottom 25% by sales) to enable direct comparison.
-    * **Hypothesis:** A formal hypothesis was established:
-        * **Null Hypothesis (H₀):** There is no significant difference in profit margins between top and low-performing vendors.
-    * **Statistical Test:** A **Two-Sample T-Test** was performed to compare the `ProfitMargin` means of the two groups.
+* **Hypothesis Testing:** Applying a Two-Sample T-Test to statistically determine if there was a significant difference in profitability between these two groups.

 ---

-#### **4. Results and Conclusion**

-The Two-Sample T-Test yielded a statistically significant result.
-The p-value was below the standard threshold of 0.05, leading to a definitive conclusion.
+### 3. Analysis and Key Findings

+The analysis produced clear, data-driven findings, supported by both visualization and statistical validation.

+#### Key Visualization: Comparative Profit Margin Boxplot

+A key visual from the analysis is the boxplot comparing the `ProfitMargin` of Top-Selling vs. Low-Selling vendors.
+This plot immediately highlights a difference in performance between the two groups, showing that the top vendors not only sell more but also operate at a higher median profitability.

+* **Top Vendors Mean Profit Margin:** 48.77%
+* **Low Vendors Mean Profit Margin:** 41.55%

+#### Statistical Validation

+To formally verify the visual findings, a hypothesis test was conducted:

-**Finding:** The null hypothesis was **rejected**.
-The analysis demonstrates that there is a **statistically significant difference in profit margins between top-selling and low-selling vendors.**
+* **$H_{0}$ (Null Hypothesis):** There is no significant difference in profit margins between top and low-performing vendors.

-**Interpretation:** This is a crucial business insight.
-It confirms that the vendors driving the highest sales revenue are not just volume players; they are also, as a group, generating higher profit margins for the business.
-The "80/20 rule" appears to hold true in this context, where a vital few vendors contribute disproportionately to overall profitability.

-**Actionable Recommendation:**
-Based on this result, the business should prioritize and strengthen its relationships with its top-selling vendors.
-This data-driven framework can be adopted for ongoing vendor evaluations, ensuring that future partnership and procurement decisions are optimized for maximum profitability.
+* **$H_{1}$ (Alternative Hypothesis):** A significant difference exists in profit margins between the two vendor groups.

+**Result:** The Two-Sample T-Test resulted in a p-value less than 0.05.
+Therefore, the **null hypothesis is rejected**.

+**Conclusion:** The analysis confirms with statistical confidence that top-selling vendors have a significantly higher profit margin than low-selling vendors.
+This indicates that the two groups operate under distinctly different profitability models.

+---

+### 4. Final Recommendations

+Based on the analysis, the following actionable recommendations are proposed to enhance profitability and operational efficiency:

+* **Re-evaluate Pricing:** For low-sales, high-margin brands, re-evaluate pricing strategies to boost sales volume without sacrificing existing profitability.
+* **Diversify Vendor Partnerships:** Reduce dependency on a few key suppliers to mitigate supply chain risks.
+* **Leverage Bulk Purchasing:** Continue to leverage bulk purchasing advantages with top vendors to maintain competitive pricing and optimize inventory.
+* **Optimize Slow-Moving Inventory:** For products with low turnover, adjust purchase quantities, launch targeted clearance sales, or revise storage strategies to reduce holding costs.
+* **Enhance Marketing for Low-Performers:** Develop enhanced marketing and distribution strategies for low-performing vendors to drive higher sales volume.

+By implementing these recommendations, the company can achieve sustainable profitability, mitigate risks, and enhance overall operational efficiency.